sana33/SDCOR/Readme.md

   * #### "RetSetRed" button

-    This button illustrates inliers and outliers in different colors, while those points sustained in the retained set after processing the entire chunks and before building the final clustering model, are represented in red color.
+    This button illustrates inliers and outliers in different colors, while the points sustained in the retained set after processing the entire chunks and before building the final clustering model are represented in black color.
 Besides, the temporary centroids of the temporary clustering model are denoted as magenta square points.

   * #### "FinalMeans" button

-    This button demonstrates both temporary means and final means, represented by solid circles and triangles respectively, with a different color for each final cluster.
+    This button demonstrates both the temporary means and the final means, represented by solid circles and triangles respectively, with a different color for each final cluster.

   * #### "RegenDS" button